IBM/javacore-analyser/CONTRIBUTING.md

 ## Build pip package
 Follow the steps from [Packaging projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
-Currently Chris has an API keys for test and production pypi
+Currently Chris and Tad have an API keys for test and production pypi

 ## Build container localy
 To build a container: